Click on the headings or links to take you to the appproriate page.

-Click here to take you to the children's library pages on this topic.
-Also have a look at the rest of the pages on their area - there's plenty to see!
+Have a look at the rest of our library pages - there's plenty to see!

 For links to online reading and book resources that support teachers in book content for curriculum delivery, please check the links at the bottom of this page. [awaiting content - pop back later]

 Have any of your children finished a book they enjoyed and is stuck on what to read next?
 We have just subscribed to an online resource which can help you support your child in choosing their next read.
 Please contact Mrs Parr for a login for this service.
 Children can also access it with a login.